AIdeveloper-oz/AutonomousDriving/Finding Lane Lines - Notes.md

 Color selection is not reliable, since it is very sensitive to illumination variations.
-So the standard pipeline of Lane Line Detection is: Grayscale --> Gaussian Blur --> Canny Edge Detection --> Hough Transform Line Detection
+So the standard pipeline of Lane Line Detection is:
+**Grayscale --> Gaussian Blur --> Canny Edge Detection --> ROI --> Hough Transform Line Detection --> Fit Lines With Slope**

 ###1.
 Canny Edge Detection using OpenCV function `Canny`
 ```python